-- allow the disclosure of data and information by NSPs directly to consultants, as it could lead to the disclosure of a Registered Participants confidential information without their consent. - include Hill Michael's proposed clause 5.3.8(c2) in the draft Rule.
+- allow the disclosure of data and information by NSPs directly to consultants, as it could lead to the disclosure of a Registered Participants confidential information without their consent. - include Hill Michael's proposed clause 5.3.8(c2) in the Rule as made.